cncf/tag-contributor-strategy/governance/docs/paperwork_checklist.md

-# Master Checklist for Project Paperwork
+# Checklist for Project Paperwork

 This is a condensed, outline-format checklist of the paperwork requirements to reach the various [CNCF Graduation Levels](https://github.com/cncf/toc/blob/master/process/graduation_criteria.adoc).